Canada's Trudeau, trailing in polls, defends early election call | Politics

 - Canada

-Canada's Prime Minister Justin Trudeau, facing potential defeat in a snap Sept.
-20 election, defended on Friday his decision to go to the polls early and said his main rival would undermine the country's fight against COVID-19.
-Trudeau, who heads a minority Liberal government that depends on the opposition to pass legislation, called the election in the hope that Canadians would reward his handling of the coronavirus pandemic with a clear majority of the seats in the House of Commons.
+Canada's Prime Minister Justin Trudeau, facing possible defeat in a snap Sept.
+20 election, on Friday defended his decision to call the election early and said his main rival would undermine the fight against COVID-19.
+Trudeau, who heads a minority Liberal government that needs opposition support to pass legislation, had hoped Canadians would reward his handling of the coronavirus pandemic with a majority in the House of Commons.

 But polls show voters are unhappy that Trudeau, 49, who has held power for six years, called the vote during a fourth wave of the pandemic.
 Conservative leader Erin O'Toole, 48, holds a slight lead over the Liberal leader, surveys show.
 Asked whether he regretted the election call, Trudeau told reporters in Hamilton, Ontario: "Absolutely not ...
 What we see is a very clear contrast between all the different parties on how we need to move forward as a country."

-Attacked daily by rivals for taking Canadians to the polls this month, Trudeau has struggled to turn the campaign toward policy issues, and he is running out of time.
+Attacked daily by rivals for taking Canadians to the polls this month, Trudeau has struggled to turn the campaign toward policy issues.
+He is running out of time.
 On Friday, a day after an inconclusive leaders' debate, Trudeau blasted O'Toole for arguing that COVID-19 vaccinations are a personal choice and should not be mandated.

 Unlike the Conservative leader, Trudeau requires his fellow Liberal candidates be inoculated against the virus and last month his center-left government introduced vaccine https://www.reuters.com/world/americas/canadas-pandemic-election-unvaccinated-candidates-are-knocking-doors-2021-08-23 mandates for domestic travel.
-"He's better and quicker to stand up for the rights of those who choose not to get vaccinated than he is for your wife and your kids' rights to be safe from COVID-19," Trudeau said as children played behind him on an indoor soccer field.
+"He's better and quicker to stand up for the rights of those who choose not to get vaccinated than he is for your wife and your kids' rights to be safe from COVID-19," Trudeau said.

-O'Toole also was campaigning in Ontario, which has the most parliamentary seats of all Canada's 10 provinces.
-"Last night in the debate, I reminded Canadians that nobody asked for this election," O'Toole said in Mississauga.
-"Justin Trudeau forced an election in the middle of a pandemic.
-Once again he put himself ahead of others."
+The Liberals compete for the same center-left electorate as the smaller New Democrats of Jagmeet Singh.
+Trudeau, adopting tactics he used in the 2019 election, said O'Toole could become prime minister if the progressive vote splits.
+"The choice is clear in this election.
+Don't let Jagmeet Singh tell you there is no difference between a Liberal government or a Conservative government," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)